sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 **Formats recognized**

-Doesn't recognize a list of names more than 6 words long.
-Does **not** recognize lists of three or more names such as `last1, last2, & last3`
+Doesn't recognize a list of names more than 6 words long. **Doesn't** recognize lists of three or more names such as `last1, last2, & last3`

 Recognizes names of the formats below, and variant representations of these elements such as abbreviations.